TeamREPENTOGON/REPENTOGON/README.md

 * CMake 3.13 or above
 * Git
 * Visual Studio 2019 or above
-* Doxygen (for now, looking into removing this in the future)

 ### Steps
 We assume Git Bash for the duration of this tutorial, as well as CMake GUI.